chinguunxo/chinguunxo.github.io/_posts/2026-06-25-Day-11-Learning-SEISMIC-RNA.md

 Please find the [installation manual here](https://rouskinlab.github.io/seismic-rna/install/index.html).

-As advised, using Bioconda was the best approach of all. (using uv faced dependency errors)
+As advised, using Bioconda was the best approach of all. (using uv faced dependency issues  )

 ## What SEISMIC-RNA does (refer to [seismic](https://rouskinlab.github.io/seismic-rna/works/index.html) for graphical illustration and explanation of the workflow)